tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Aug 25 2007

-Maynard Hackett (a 65-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Maynard Hackett (a 65-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Maynard Hackett had never preached his views to theists before, and freaked out.
 Maynard Hackett meditated to relieve stress and to calm his nerves.
 As Maynard Hackett entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Maynard Hackett used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Maynard Hackett argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.